-- First Aid Needs Assessment reviewed. - Minimum first aid cover maintained throughout reduced occupancy.

-• Changes to contact arrangements, emergency contacts, duty holders and procedures notified to all employees.

-• Roles and responsibilities deputised to ensure suitable cover available in the event of staff absence.

-• Key health and safety information is readily available, to ensure continuity in the event of staff absence.
+- First Aid Needs Assessment reviewed. - Minimum first aid cover maintained throughout reduced occupancy. - Changes to contact arrangements, emergency contacts, duty holders and procedures notified to all employees. - Roles and responsibilities deputised to ensure suitable cover available in the event of staff absence. - Key health and safety information is readily available, to ensure continuity in the event of staff absence.
 All relevant staff made aware of where to find such information.

-• Activities suspended in instances where there is no staff member with suitable levels of competence to undertake the work safely.
+- Activities suspended in instances where there is no staff member with suitable levels of competence to undertake the work safely. - Revised process issued to all managers.
+First Aiders have all received process to sign and return.